This is page three of our System Preferences article. Here's what you'll find elsewhere in the article:

 Using Time Machine to back up a Mac

 Apple's Time Machine system is designed to safeguard your Mac's data by backing it up to an external disk.
 If you've not done anything with Time Machine to date, the System Preferences pane will be in its default state.
-To the left is a massive on/off switch.
+To the left is a checkbox to determine whether Time Machine is used automatically.
 On the right is a button used to select a backup disk, some information about what Time Machine does, a checkbox that determines whether Time Machine is shown in the menu bar, and an Options button.

 Turn Time Machine on and it will list suitable disks for use.
 Generally speaking, the location you're copying to should have more free space than the capacity of the disk you're intending to backup.
 If you're unsure what size disk your Mac has, go to the Apple menu, select About This Mac, and click Storage.
 An overview will be provided that outlines the size of your disk (and those connected).